vacp2p/vac.dev/research/2022-07-15-relay-anonymity.md

 They also provide good metadata protection properties.
 However, we do not have a metadata protection analysis as of yet, which is part of our privacy/anonymity roadmap.
-Only after completing this analysis, and after addressing possibly upcoming issues, we will declare Waku v2 as privacy-preserving with respect to metadata protection.

 ### Anonymity